Earn While You Learn

 What is a Certified Medical Assistant?

-Many will work their career as CMA.
-Others find this introduction to healthcare leads them to careers in nursing, radiology technology, respiratory therapy, or other roles in the hospital setting.
+• Many CMAs choose to continue their careers in this role, while others find that their introduction to healthcare opens doors to careers in nursing, radiology technology, respiratory therapy, or other roles within the hospital setting

 • Patient Care Technician (PCT)